Sunflowers in soft light representing healing and peace through trauma therapy in Denver Colorado

 What Is Trauma?

-Trauma isn’t just about what happened.
+Trauma isn’t only about what happened.
 It’s about what happened inside you in response.
-The nervous system’s job is to protect you, and when something overwhelming or threatening occurs, it does exactly that — it encodes the experience in a way that keeps you on guard.
-The problem is that the nervous system doesn’t always know when the threat is over.
+Your nervous system’s job is to protect you, so when something overwhelming or threatening happens, it does exactly that.
+It encodes the experience in a way that keeps you on guard.
+The trouble is that it doesn’t always register when the threat is finally over.

 Trauma can come from a single incident: a car accident, an assault, a medical emergency, a loss.
-It can also be cumulative — the result of years of chronic stress, an unsafe childhood, an abusive relationship, or simply growing up in an environment where you never felt quite safe or truly seen.
+It can also be cumulative, built up over years of chronic stress, an unsafe childhood, an abusive relationship, or simply growing up somewhere you never felt quite safe or truly seen.
 Both are real.
 Both deserve care.

 Common signs that trauma is affecting you include intrusive memories or flashbacks, avoidance of things that remind you of the experience, hypervigilance or difficulty relaxing, numbness or emotional disconnection, problems sleeping, and a persistent sense that you’re not okay even when nothing obvious is wrong.